hunkeelin/redis-proxy/README.md

 ## Overview
-This repo implements the redis-proxy service in pods in the below diagram
+This repo implements the redis-proxy service in pods in the below diagram.
+It act as middleware that takes http `get` and map it to redis `get` protocol.
 ![Architecture](arch.png)

 ## Golang version